 Is what I’m being asked to do important enough for me to say “no” to the thing I’ve previously committed to?

-Instead, it’s being realistic about whether I can help someone with something.
-And sometimes, the answer is “yes.”
-If it’s something important, I’m happy to skip my run and help out.
-But often it’s not, so reminding myself that I already committed to something important provides additional context for making the correct decision.
+Instead, it’s being realistic about whether you can help someone with something.
+And sometimes, the answer is “yes,” but often it’s not, so reminding yourself that you already committed to something important provides additional context for making the correct decision.

-So if you really want to make the most of your time, you have to tell it where to go.
+If you really want to make the most of your time, you have to tell it where to go.

-A Word of Caution
+A Word of Caution: Schedules Change

 Speaker and author Brian Tracy says, “every minute you spend planning saves 10 minutes in execution.”
 If that statement is true, planning every hour of your day will give you a 1000% return on your energy!
-If you want to know why managing your energy is the real key to being productive, check out episode 142 of The Productivity Show where we dive deep on this topic.
+If you want to know why managing your energy is the real key to being productive, check out episode 220 of The Productivity Show where we dive deep on this topic.
 But understand this principle: unless you plan out how you are going to spend your time, you can’t possibly manage your energy to make sure that you are able to follow through and take action on your goals.